 The EDC is governed by its Board of Directors, who are, with certain exceptions, appointed by the Mayor subject to the consent of City Council.

-Regular meetings are held on the second and fourth Tuesday of each month at 8:30 AM.
-The EDC may also hold special meetings as needed.
+Regular meetings are held on the second and fourth Tuesday of each month at 8:30 a.m.
+The EDC may also hold Special meetings as needed.
 The next Regular EDC Board meeting is Tuesday, May 28, 2019 at 8:30 a.m.
-All meetings are announced by a posting outside the offices of DEGC, Guardian Building, 500 Griswold, Suite 2200, Detroit and at the Coleman A. Young Municipal Center.
+All meetings are announced by a posting outside the offices of DEGC, Guardian Building, 500 Griswold, Suite 2200, Detroit, and at the Coleman A. Young Municipal Center.
 For additional information, please contact Malinda Jensen, Senior Vice President for Governmental Affairs and Board Administration.